open-spaced-repetition/awesome-fsrs/README.md

   Multiplatform note-taking application with flashcard creation in single click.
 Has an active community with student-made exam materials on various topics.
 Available for offline and online usage.

-  RemNote integrated FSRS v4.5 to its scheduling system starting from [RemNote 1.16](https://feedback.remnote.com/changelog/remnote-1-16-ultimate-spaced-repetition).
+  RemNote integrated FSRS-4.5 to its scheduling system starting from [RemNote 1.16](https://feedback.remnote.com/changelog/remnote-1-16-ultimate-spaced-repetition).

 - #### Obsidian (https://obsidian.md/)